adafruit/circuitpython-org/README.md

 |Large|assets/images/large/{board_image}|800 x 600|
 |Small|assets/images/small/{board_image}|300 x 225|

-> For more information on preferred images see
+> For more information on preferred images or if you prefer or must use 13:10 see
 > [Preparing the Images](https://learn.adafruit.com/how-to-add-a-new-board-to-the-circuitpython-org-website/preparing-the-images)
 > in the Adafruit Learn guide

-4. Process the in something like https://squoosh.app/ to reduce file size.
-If you only have one image, place it in the 'original' folder.
 5. Create a pull request with the file changes.

 **To test your changes locally:**